 Aging is a powerful mentors and trusted advisors. require us to inhabit the essence of our own fears and insecurities.
 One of the natural consequences of an aging population will be an increase experience of grief and bereavement.

-Many of us have elderly parents and will have the honour as well as the painful challenge of being intimate with their passing.
-Being fully present while a loved one dies is primary spiritual threshold, and a merciless point of no return.
+Many of us have elderly parents and will have the honor as well as the painful challenge of being intimate with their passing.
+Being fully present while a loved one dies is a primary spiritual threshold and a merciless point of no return.

 It is not easy to turn directly into the experiences that frighten us.
 But turning away and attempting to hide from our suffering only serves to intensify its presence.
 Grieving requires a courageous conversation at the very edge of our insecurities.